kevinakadamian19/unity-react/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is the static application for Unity Assistant; a wedding planner application that displays a user friendly interface for keeping track of your wedding details

 ## Available Scripts